HenrikJoreteg/create-selector/README.md

 npm install create-selector
 ```

+## changes

+- `2.2.0`
+  - added support for fully resolved input selectors not having to be on the final object
+  - improved error handling
+  - more test coverage
+  - updated dependencies

 ## credits

 If you like this follow [@HenrikJoreteg](http://twitter.com/henrikjoreteg) on twitter.
 But in terms of credit, this is just a simple util on top of [reselect](https://github.com/reactjs/reselect) all the real magic is in there.